tbirkandan/SageNP/README.md

 * We will use the Metric signature: (- + + +)

-* For the null-tetrad vector names,

-- The ref. book uses (k,l,m,mbar)

-- However, in the code we will use (l,n,m,mbar) like the rest of the literature.

-- Therefore one should set k->l, l->n in the ref. book
+* For the null-tetrad vector names, the ref. book uses (k,l,m,mbar).
+However, in the code we will use (l,n,m,mbar) like the rest of the literature.
+Therefore one should set k->l, l->n in the ref. book

 - Products of the vectors are given by: l*n = -1, m*mbar = 1, all others zero.

-- The metric is found using the covariant null-tetrad vectors as: g = -2*l*n + 2*m*mbar
+- The metric is found using the covariant null-tetrad vectors as:

+    g = -2*l*n + 2*m*mbar

   and,